 Build & Release Cadence

-We produce new builds of Istio on a daily basis.
-Around once a month or so, we take one of these daily builds and run it through a number of additional qualification tests and tag the build as a Snapshot release.
-Around once a quarter or so, we take one of these Snapshot releases, run through a bunch more tests and tag the build as a Long Term Support (LTS) release.
+We produce new builds of Istio for each commit.
+Around once a quarter or so, we build a Long Term Support (LTS) release, and run through a bunch more tests and release qualification.
 Finally, if we find something wrong with an LTS release, we issue patches.

-The different types (Daily, Snapshot, LTS) represent different product quality levels and different levels of support from the Istio team.
+The different types represent different product quality levels and different levels of support from the Istio team.
 In this context, support means that we will produce patch releases for critical issues and offer technical assistance.
 Separately, 3rd parties and partners may offer longer-term support solutions.

 |Type||Support Level||Quality and Recommended Use|